 Effective June 14, 2019, with the amendment to NMSA 1978, 34-8A-6, appeals from Metro Court in record cases go to the NM Court of Appeals.
 Appeals in all other cases are de novo and go to the Second Judicial District Court.

 In 1997, the court established a DWI/Drug Court.
-Since then, the court has established 11 additional specialty court programs; Behavioral Health Court, Behavioral Health DWI Court, Community Veterans Court, Competency Court, Courts to School, Domestic Violence Early Intervention Program, Domestic Violence Solutions Treatment Education Program, Outreach Court, Pre-Adjudication Animal Welfare Court, Substance Use and Treatment Options Program (STOP) and the Urban Native American Healing to Wellness Court.
+Since then, the court has established 10 additional Specialty Court Programs; Behavioral Health Court, Behavioral Health DWI Court, Community Veterans Court, Competency Court, Courts to School, Domestic Violence Early Intervention Program, Domestic Violence Solutions Treatment Education Program, Outreach Court, Pre-Adjudication Animal Welfare Court, and the Urban Native American Healing to Wellness Court.

 Basics about the Court:

-The Bernalillo County Metropolitan Court has nineteen judges: 16 in the Criminal Division and three in the Civil Division.
+The Bernalillo County Metropolitan Court has nineteen judges: 13 in the Criminal Division, four in the Civil Division and two in the Felony Division.
 Unlike other courts of limited jurisdiction in New Mexico, all Metropolitan Court judges are attorneys who have practiced law for at least three years.
 The court is staffed by about 340 full-time employees.